Peilonrayz/dota_underlords/README.rst

 License
 -------

-dota_underlords is available under the MIT license.
+Dota Underlords is available under the MIT license.